lucastimho/the-daily-mile/README.md

 ---

-Created by Lucas Ho, Linh Ngo, Kyle Tarczon, and .
+Created by Lucas Ho, Linh Ngo, Kyle Tarczon, and Pierre Garcia.
 Feel free to contribute by submitting issues or pull requests!